 - Induced effects.
 Comprise the economic activities powered by forward linkages, especially the spending by people who work at the airport and the passengers passing through it.
 The thousands of people who work at a large hub spend their income on everything from prescriptions at nearby drug stores to new homes.
-The constellation of restaurants and hotels that surround many airports also fall in this category.
+The constellation of restaurants and hotels surrounding many airports also falls in this category.

 Economic activities classified under direct effects generate airport revenues.
-Airlines pay landing fees, gate charges, and other fees generally related to the size of the aircraft.
-For instance, an airline flying an Airbus A380 into Narita Airport near Tokyo would pay about $10,200 per landing in mid-2019; landing an Airbus A320 at the same airport cost about $2,000.
+Airlines pay landing fees, gate charges, parking charges, baggage handling charges, and other fees generally related to the size of the aircraft.
+For instance, an airline flying a Boeing B777 into Narita Airport near Tokyo would pay about $5,500 in landing fees in 2023; landing an Airbus A320 at the same airport costs about $850.
 Airports also generate revenue from passenger charges, parking, and rental income from concessionaires.
-These and other non -aeronautical revenues represent about 40 percent of airport revenues globally and are more important at larger hubs (e.g., they represented 53 percent of revenue at Dubai International in 2014).
+These and other non-aeronautical revenues represent about 40 percent of airport revenues globally and are more important at larger hubs; they represented 53 percent of revenue at Dubai International in 2014.

 Non-aeronautical revenue has grown rapidly over the past few decades as major airports have become retail destinations instead of just places to speed through en route to somewhere else.
 Still, this key revenue stream is under threat from numerous directions: Uber, Lyft, and other car-sharing services are cutting into parking revenue, and slow security screening has cut into the time available for people to shop in airports.
 Three other factors complicate retail services within an airport terminal.
 First, space is usually at a premium, so stores and restaurants cannot maintain a large inventory, limiting options and the ability to accommodate unforeseen demand.
 Second, all inventory must go through security measures, usually off-hours, so inventory cannot be replenished in real-time.
 Third, customers need to be served quickly due to time constraints, which usually involve more staff to process transactions.

-Much as the airline industry has been transformed by liberalization in recent decades, the airport business, too, has been buffeted by its own dramatic changes, some of them stemming from the airlines.
+Much as the airline industry has been transformed by liberalization in recent decades, the airport business has also been buffeted by its dramatic changes, some of which stem from the airlines.
 A few decades ago, most major airports and airlines were state-owned, run as public utilities, and somewhat insulated from competition.
 That is no longer the case in either industry.
 Although the airport business has changed to a lesser degree, as many are still managed by airport authorities, there are important instances of privatization and globalization.
 For instance, London’s Heathrow Airport is owned by a holding company whose leading investors include a Spanish construction company, Qatar’s sovereign wealth fund, a Quebec pension fund, and other financial firms from the United States, China, and the United Kingdom.

 More importantly, airports compete more fiercely for business than in the past.
-In this regard, the rise of the low-cost carriers (LCCs) is important because one dimension of some LCCs’ business models is service via lower-cost secondary (alternative) airports.
-In Belgium, for instance, Ryanair and other LCCs have made Charleroi South Brussels Airport a real alternative gateway to the region surrounding the EU capital.
-By 2017, Ryanair served 80 regular destinations from Charleroi, with the airport handling about 7.7 million passengers (on Ryanair and other LCCs) while Brussels National handled 24.8 million passengers.
+In this regard, the rise of low-cost carriers (LCCs) is important because one dimension of some LCCs’ business models is service via lower-cost secondary airports.
+In Belgium, Ryanair and other LCCs have made Charleroi South Brussels Airport an alternative gateway to the region surrounding the EU capital.
+By 2022, Ryanair served 83 regular destinations from Charleroi, with the airport handling about 8.2 million passengers (on Ryanair and other LCCs), while Brussels National handled 18.9 million passengers.
 The carrier was initially attracted to the airport by a variety of subsidies and other financial incentives from the local and regional governments.
-While the European Commission later ruled that some of those arrangements violated European competition policy, the stakes are so high in attracting and retaining air services that governments are sure to continue to promote their airports aggressively.
+While the European Commission later ruled that some of those arrangements violated European competition policy, the stakes are so high in attracting and retaining air services that governments will continue aggressively promoting their airports.

 The air cargo business is an important component of many airports.
 The intermodal transfer between air and land transport systems requires parking areas for planes, warehousing, consolidation and deconsolidation space, handling equipment, and cargo-related services.
 Some airports have specialized in handling air cargo.
 The importance of Memphis and Louisville, for instance, in cargo flows, is attributable to the hubs operated by FedEx and UPS, respectively.
 The benefits to the two cities have been enormous, so the incentives for those cities to keep their hubs and for other cities to try to attract one.
 Memphis, for example, has become “America’s Distribution Center” as manufacturers and retailers have set up sophisticated warehousing operations there to take advantage of the hub.
 In Europe, Liege, Belgium, and Leipzig, Germany, have also become freight hubs, partly because they have looser nighttime operations restrictions than larger airports (e.g., Frankfurt).
 In China, there is a stronger overlap between the top passenger and cargo hubs; Hong Kong and Shanghai rank among the busiest airports for cargo worldwide.